 See more In-depth

-- General information about CRE.
-Centers for Disease Control and Prevention. http://www.cdc.gov/hai/organisms/cre/cre-patientgeneral.html.
-Accessed Dec.
-15, 2015.
+- Carbapenem-resistant Enterobacteriaceae (CRE).
+Centers for Disease Control and Prevention. https://www.cdc.gov/hai/organisms/cre/index.html.
+Accessed Jan.
+8, 2021.

-- Carbapenem-resistant Enterobacteriaceae in healthcare settings.
-Centers for Disease Control and Prevention. http://www.cdc.gov/HAI/organisms/cre/.
+- Antibiotic do's & don'ts.
+Centers for Disease Control and Prevention. https://www.cdc.gov/antibiotic-use/community/about/can-do.html.
 Accessed Jan.
-22, 2016.
+8, 2021.

 - Guidelines for the prevention and control of carbapenem-resistant Enterobacteriaceae, Acinetobacter baumannii and Pseudomonas aeruginosa in health care facilities.
 World Health Organization; 2017. https://www.who.int/infection-prevention/publications/guidelines-cre/en/.
 Accessed Jan.
 8, 2021.

 - Lutgring JD.
 Carbapenem-resistant Enterobacteriaceae: An emerging bacterial threat.
 Seminars in Diagnostic Pathology.
 2019; doi:10.1053/j.semdp.2019.04.011.